 The bed bug’s body size also varies through their lifetime.
 Nymphs or juvenile bed bugs range from the size of a bed bug egg (0.09 inches, 2.5mm) to the size of full adult bed bugs at ( 0.18 inches, 4.5mm).
 For reference, 0.1 inches is slightly over the thickness of a quarter.
 Adult bed bugs are approximately the size of an apple seed.

 What do bed bug eggs look like?

-Bed bug eggs are small (around 0.1 inches, 2.5mm) long and appear white or semi-transparent.
-They can be laid on almost any surface and hatch within about a week.
+On average female adult bed bugs will lay 1-5 eggs per day.
+They can be laid on almost any surface but are typically found in cracks or rough surfaces, especially around your mattress seams.
+They hatch within about a week.
 Over her lifetime, a female bed bug can lay up to 500 eggs.
 This and the fact that bed bugs are good at hiding allows bed bug populations to spread and grow quickly.

-Identify Bed Bugs
+Identifying Bed Bugs

-If you find bugs with both of these traits, there is a good chance that they are bed bugs.
-We highly recommend that you take a proactive approach to the situation and follow the 8-Step Approach to Get Rid of Bed Bugs.
-It is completely free and packed full of information.
-Also, feel free to contact us if you have any questions.
+If you find bugs with both curled front legs and a distinctive, oval body shape then there is a good chance that they are bed bugs.
+We highly recommend that you take a proactive approach to the situation and follow our 8-Step Approach to Get Rid of Bed Bugs.
+It’s a completely free guide packed full of information on the easiest and most effective ways of fighting bed bugs.

 Heat treatment is a great way to kill bed bugs: they die within one minute at temperatures of 120F, without the use of any pesticides or sprays!
 ZappBug makes a line of affordable products that are able to safely treat most household items, including chairs, area rugs, shoes, books, files, papers, clothes, bedding, electronics and more.
 We offer three different sizes to suit all your needs, from carry-on luggage up to mattresses and couches.
 Please check out our ZappBug Heater, ZappBug Oven 2, and ZappBug Room for more information.